murugancmi/click2call/README.md

 ## Internet calls
 **Call**

-Using this syntax you can make outbound call to you application
+Using this syntax you can make outbound calls to your application
 ```javascript
   telecmi.call('your internetno');
   //Inetnetno is nothing but your APP ID